msa-em/nanocartography/index.md

 ## Acknowledgements

-The authors acknowledge financial support the U.S. Department of Energy (DOE) Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
+The authors acknowledge financial support of the U.S. Department of Energy (DOE) Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
 The authors also thank Drs.
 Larry Thomas, Steven Spurgeon, and Libor Kovarik for their fruitful discussions on electron